-4. Cash advance loans may seem like a quick solution to a cash flow problem, but it’s really more like applying a Band-Aid when you’re hemorrhaging.
+Cash advances might seem like a viable option, but it’s really more like applying a Band-Aid when you’re hemorrhaging.
 It can seem very appealing, especially if your company is new or your credit is not so great.
 There’s usually a minimal amount of paperwork and approval rates are high.
 But it’s the interest rates that will get you.

 A Common Sense Solution to Cash Flow Problems